FAQ

 Other build variations may be available for an additional charge and extended lead time.

-Because the Foundry Edition is a serialized, limited-run release, head-only sets will not be offered for this batch.
+Because this inaugural run is a serialized, limited-run release, head-only sets will not be offered for this batch.

 ORE remains a small-batch, hand-built premium iron brand, and offerings will expand as production scales.